robisoniv/stable-seas/docs/SYSTEM.md

 When the page is loaded on a desktop or laptop browser, a main javascript file is evaluated.
 During this evaluation functions are read into memory, global variables are set, and a series of functions are executed in succession to build and configure the page elements and set event listeners, to endow the interface with functionality.

 This section will break down that load process and provide an overview of helper functions and variables set.
-It should be noted that unfortunately the code retains a lot of vestigial code - some commented out, some not.
-While this code does not serve a purpose, it is beyond the capacity of the development team and the present time to clean and reorganize it; it is recommended that a thorough refactoring take place, as well as that efforts be made to clean and organize the codebase.
+It should be noted that unfortunately the code retains a lot of vestigial statements and comments - some evaluated, some commented out.
+While this code does not serve a purpose, it is beyond the capacity of the development team at the present time to clean and reorganize it; it is recommended that a thorough refactoring take place, as well as that efforts be made to clean and organize the codebase.

 ### Assets